Analogous-Structures-Labs/astruct-blog-examples/001-every-project-is-a-package/README.md

 python_version = "3.10"
 ```

-All of these tools provide the quality-of-life features common to other modern package management including ease of dependency specification & installation, predictable deterministic builds recorded in a lock file, separation of core versus dev dependencies, support for [virtual environments](https://docs.python.org/3/library/venv.html), and ease of package build & distribution.
-They all create virtual environments by default so there is some configuration to do if you don't want / need one, though you may run into some unexpected pitfalls when circumventing the de-facto virtual environment.
-If you're already using something like [Docker](https://www.docker.com/) for application development and deployment, there's arguably no reason to isolate your project further within a virtual environment as you'd already be isolating it within a container.
-If you're not using Docker or some other form of containerization, we couldn't more emphatically recommend giving some consideration.
+Some of these package managers are clearly more targeted towards distribution than others.
+It remains unclear whether one will become the de facto package manager for the rest of us or whether they will continue to coexist as NPM and Yarn continue to do.
+The standard manifest format should make coexistence easier.
+Some of the projects may have an edge as a result of falling under the umbrella of the [Python Packaging Authority](https://www.pypa.io/)'s, namely Flit, Hatch, and Pipenv.

+As of this writing, Poetry has a clear lead among the `pyproject.toml` tools based on GitHub stars and development activity, ~22k stars vs ~1 to 6k for the others, rivaled only by Pipenv.

 ## Choosing a package manager for our new projects

 We knew for certain that we wanted to switch away from using pip and `requirements.txt` directly for our projects going forward.
 Partly because we buy in to the "every project is a package" methodology.
 But, also for the purpose of trying new things.
 Existing comparisons and benchmarks are always helpful but, as these tools are evolving and in flux, this information becomes stale quickly.
+All of these tools provide similar quality-of-life features to each other and to other modern package managers.
 We kept the decision simple and went with Poetry for a handful reasons:

+- Pipenv doesn't yet use the new `pyproject.toml` standard so it wasn't on the table, as far as we're concerned.
 - Poetry appears to be the most "for humans" while many of the others appear more focused on those who actually distribute their packages.
-- Poetry appears to have the most momentum BLAH be the most active / popular / mature of the other tools based on activity visible on GitHub.
+- Poetry appears to have the most activity or at least popularity.
-- Pipenv doesn't yet use the new `pyproject.toml` standard.
-- Extensibility through their plugin architecture holds some interesting future potential.
+- Poetry's extensibility through its plugin architecture holds some interesting future potential.
-- The road map targeting the 1.2.0 release of Poetry, now officially released, contained several compelling new features including optional dependency groups.
+- The road map leading the 1.2.0 release of Poetry, now officially released, contained several compelling new features including optional dependency groups.

-fragmentation not bad

-As mentioned before, a migration between tools shouldn't be a heavy lift given the same / similar manifest format.
-We didn't feel like we were making an lifetime commitment.
+As mentioned before, migrating between tools shouldn't be a heavy lift given the same / similar manifest format so this doesn't feel like an irreversible commitment.
 We'll be providing some Poetry-based examples in some subsequent posts and highlight any pitfalls and learnings that we encounter along the way.

+**All code referenced in this post can be found [here](https://github.com/Analogous-Structures-Labs/astruct-blog-examples/tree/blog/001-every-project-is-a-package/).**